IBM-Cloud/docs/services/mobileanalytics/sdk.md

   <!--You can optionally pass the **applicationGUID** and **applicationRoute** values if you are using another {{site.data.keyword.Bluemix_notm}} service that requires these values, otherwise you can pass empty strings.-->

 3. Initialize Analytics by using your Android application object and giving it your application’s name.
-You also need the [**Access Key**](#analytics-clientkey) value.
+You also need the [**API Key**](#analytics-clientkey) value.

 	```Java
 	Analytics.init(getApplication(), "my_app", apiKey, Analytics.DeviceEvent.LIFECYCLE);